EmasXP/laborious/README.md

 }
 ```

 We specify that the table name is `users` and we specify which fields should be in the model.
-And no we'll create a model object from the database result:
+And now we'll create an object from the database result:

 ```php
 $user = new User(